xs10shl/GC-NuVoBridge-for-Homeseer/README.md

-# NuVoBridge-for-Homeseer
+# GC-NuVoBridge-for-Homeseer

-This series of Homeseer vb scripts which allows the three or four of you who may care to seemlessly interface a NuVo GC or GE to a number of popular music sources through Homeseer, including:
+This series of Homeseer vb scripts which allows the three or four of you who may care to seemlessly interface a NuVo Grand Concerto or Grand Essentia to a number of popular music sources through Homeseer, including:
 * up to 3 Sonos Connects (requires a Homeseer Sonos PI to function)
 * up to 3 Chromecast Audio (Requires a Homeseer Chromecast PI to function)
 * up to 3 Squeezebox servers *beta (Requires a Homeseer Squeezebox PI to function, tested only with a single Squeezebox player)